kevinyswong/kevinyswong.github.io/index.md

   preoccupied with justifying and explaining himself, he begins writing
   <i>Dialogues: Rousseau[,] Judge of Jean-Jacques</i>."—1776-1778: "He works on
   his <i>Reveries of the Solitary Walker</i> . . ., a poignant, introspective
   work . . .
 He makes a public plea for financial help."
-And "He dies on 2 July 1778, five days after his sixty-sixth birthday."
+And: "He dies on 2 July 1778, five days after his sixty-sixth birthday."
 As a matter of fact,
   DIALOGUES: ROUSSEAU, JUDGE OF JEAN-JACQUES is a most curious piece of work, in which Rousseau is a character speaking to an unnamed Frenchman, and the subject